-When Oliver Nowak joined VMware as a senior systems engineer in late 2015, he was thrilled to learn about their commitment to being “a force for good.”
+When Oliver Nowak joined VMware as a senior systems engineer, he was thrilled to learn about their commitment to being “a force for good.”

 “VMware feels strongly about empowering their employees to do something to give back,” Oliver says.
 A leader in cloud infrastructure and business mobility, the Palo Alto, California–based company gives their employees 40 hours of time annually to volunteer for any organization they choose.

 Oliver chose World Vision.
 He had first volunteered at the humanitarian organization’s Pittsburgh Global Distribution Center while at his former company and was struck by images on the walls that showed children receiving corporate donated items—such as school supplies and clothing—that the warehouse had processed.